Veterinarian

 Has there ever been a time where you felt like ripping the head off of a pet owner but you had to remain nice, calm, and professional?
 If so what for?
 Another time have you ever been mandated or voluntary reported something?
 Are you ever mandated?

-Asked by Kyle almost 4 years ago
+Asked by Kyle over 4 years ago

 what are your daily task?

-Asked by Oreo about 5 years ago
+Asked by Oreo over 5 years ago

 How did that tiger get COVID?

-Asked by asdf about 4 years ago
+Asked by asdf over 4 years ago

 What do you know about ESA?
 My dog is heartworm positive and I was wondering when he gets negative, if I could make him an ESA.
 What do you think?

-Asked by Cheryl over 4 years ago
+Asked by Cheryl about 5 years ago